DHT22-UoT/Olivia_Papiha_Midterm/README.md

 Identify outliers in the data set.Record and remove from the data set.
 All data sets.
 #1.5 *IQR  - Q1 OR 1.5*IQR + Q3

-# Script 5 - Trip and station joined - Olivia

-Determine the 10 most frequent starting stations and ending stations during the ‘rush hours’.Join station and trip.

-Determine the 10 most frequent starting stations and ending stations during weekends.
-Station and trip.

-# Script 6 - Weather and trip - possibly station - Papiha
+# Script 5 - Weather and trip - possibly station - Papiha

 Help decide whether temperature, weather events, visibility or other weather measurements has an impact on bike rental patterns.
 Trip and weather- possibly station.

 Create a correlation matrix for the new data set using cor() function from the corrplot package.Flag the highest correlations.